 Commit to fasting from certain foods, influences, or other items for 21 days.
 Fasting is refraining from an appetite for a specific time for a spiritual purpose.
 Fasting is saying, “My hunger and thirst for God is greater than my desire for ____________.”
 You can fast from meals, specific foods, technology, social media, alcohol, and anything else you sense God is wanting you to refrain from.

-The Kids Challenge is a great way for children to participate in 21 Days of Prayer + Fasting this year!
-Your family can follow along on the game board together completing each day’s challenge.
+The Kids Challenge is a great way for children to participate in 21 Days of Prayer!
+Your family can follow along completing each day’s challenge.

 We hope your family enjoys seeking God together this January!